ellieruess/C482-Software-I/README.md

                 Note: The Remove Associated Part button removes a selected part from the bottom table.
 (This dissociates or removes a part from a product.)

-          G.  Write code to implement input validation and logical error checks using a dialog box or message in the UI displaying a descriptive error message for each of the following circumstances:
+          E.  Write code to implement input validation and logical error checks using a dialog box or message in the UI displaying a descriptive error message for each of the following circumstances:
                 1. Min should be less than Max; and Inv should be between those two values.
                 2. The user should not delete a product that has a part associated with it.
                 3. The application confirms the “Delete” and “Remove” actions.
                 4. The application will not crash when inappropriate user data is entered in the forms; instead, error messages should be generated.

-          H.  Provide a folder containing Javadoc files that were generated from the IDE or via the command prompt from part B. In a comment above the main method header declaration, please specify where this folder is located.
+          F.  Provide a folder containing Javadoc files that were generated from the IDE or via the command prompt from part B. In a comment above the main method header declaration, please specify where this folder is located.

-          I.  Demonstrate professional communication in the content and presentation of your submission.
+          G.  Demonstrate professional communication in the content and presentation of your submission.